bdesham/clj-plist/README.md

 This library was written by [Benjamin Esham](https://esham.io).

 This project is [hosted on GitHub](https://github.com/bdesham/clj-plist).
-Please feel free to submit pull requests.
+It is **no longer being developed** and is left on GitHub only in the hope that someone will find the code interesting or useful.

 ## Version history